api-platform/docs/core/jwt.md

 ### Adding endpoint to SwaggerUI to retrieve a JWT token

-We can add `POST /authentication_token` endpoiint to SwaggerUI to conveniently retreive the token when it's needed.
+We can add a `POST /authentication_token` endpoint to SwaggerUI to conveniently retrieve the token when it's needed.

 ![API Endpoint to retrieve JWT Token from SwaggerUI](images/jwt-token-swagger-ui.png)